dougeby/IntuneDocs/intune/early-edition.md

 ms.custom: intune-classic
 ---

-# The early edition for Microsoft Intune - June 2018
+# The early edition for Microsoft Intune - July 2018

 > [!Note]
 > NDA notification: The following changes are under development for Intune.
 This information is shared under NDA on a very limited basis.
 Do not post any of this information on social media or public websites such as Twitter, UserVoice, Reddit, and so on.

 The **early edition** provides a list of features, shared under NDA, that are coming in upcoming releases of Microsoft Intune.
 This information is provided on a limited basis and is subject to change.
 Do not tweet, post on UserVoice, or otherwise share this information outside of your company.
 Some features listed here are at risk of not making the cutoff dates and may be delayed until a future release.
 Other features are being tested in a pilot (flighting) to ensure they're customer-ready.
 Reach out to your Microsoft product group contact if you have any questions or concerns.

 This page is updated periodically.
 Check back for additional updates.

-> [!Note]
->The following changes are under development for Intune.
-For more information about new hybrid features, check out the [hybrid What’s New page](/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).

 <!--
 ## What's coming to Intune in the Azure portal